rikimaru0345/Ceras/README.md

 - Can serialize objects into parts as "ExtenalObjects" (very useful for usage with databases)

 #### Other Features
-- Can serialize Fields and Properties (Check out the [**tutorial**](https://github.com/rikimaru0345/Ceras/blob/master/LiveTesting/Tutorial.cs) to see all the different configuration options)
+- Can serialize Fields and Properties (Check out the [**Tutorial**](https://github.com/rikimaru0345/Ceras/blob/master/LiveTesting/Tutorial.cs) to see all the different configuration options)
+  - `ShouldSerialize` Callback > Member-Attribute > Class-Attribute > Global Default
+- Efficient:
+  - By default no versioning-, type- or other meta-data is written, only what is strictly needed.
-- VarInt & Zig-Zag encoding for integers (example: values up to 128 only take 1 byte instead of 4...)
+  - Utilizes both VarInt & Zig-Zag encoding (example: values up to 128 only take 1 byte instead of 4...)
-- Efficient serialization for the `Type`-type, information is only written once and re-used whenever possible!
-- Embeds type information only when needed!
-(When using the `<object>` overload, or for abstract types)
+  - Encodes type-information in just 1 byte in most cases.
+   - In case you don't want to use `KnownTypes`, Ceras writes type-information only when needed and only once (gets reused)
+  - No type lookups! (except for polymorphic types of course)
+- No allocations
-- No allocations; can be used in a mode that generates next to no "garbage" (garbage-collector pressure) by recycling objects.
+  - Generates no "garbage" (garbage-collector pressure) by recycling objects.
+  - Integrates with user provided object-pools through `ObjectFactory` and `DiscardObject` methods.
 Especially useful for use as a network protocol or in games.
-Can also recycle output buffers for serialization.
+  - Can also recycle serialization buffers.
-- Can remember objects, including strings, and typing information over multiple serialization calls to save even more space
+- Advanced caching settings to remember objects and typing information over multiple serialization calls to save even more space when working with "unknown" types (types you didn't provide in `KnownTypes`).
 - Can be used as an extremely efficient binary network protocol
-- You can add your types to a `KnownTypes` collection in order to further reduce the size of the binary output
-- Generates a checksum of types, fields, attributes, ... which can be used to ensure binary compatability
+- Can generate a checksum of all types, fields, attributes, ... which can be used to ensure binary compatability (very useful for networking where you want to check if the server/client are using the same protocol...)
 - Very easy to add new "Formatters" (the things that the serializer uses to actually read/write an object)
 - Various Attributes like `[Config]`, `[Ignore]`, `[Include]`
-- Easy control over what gets serialized: ShouldSerialize callback > Member Attribute > Class Attrib > Global Default

 #### Built-in types